-Often referred to as “the Pearl of Bucovina,” Vatra Dornei is a Romanian town surrounded by nature and filled with traditions.
+Often referred to as “the Pearl of Bucovina,” Vatra Dornei is a town in Romania surrounded by nature and filled with traditions.
 With delicious food and outdoor adventures in the abundant forests, meadows, and hills of surrounding villages, the Țara Dornelor area is an unexpectedly unique travel experience.
 Take a look around with local expert Simona Popescu.

 After a visitor arrives in my city, I always recommend going straight to the central park because that’s where they will meet our famous “Marianas.”
 The friendly squirrels that inhabit our park are all named Mariana and will come running to anyone who calls them, expecting to be offered some nuts to eat.